opentracing/opentracing-csharp/README.md

 If you would like to contribute code you can do so through GitHub by forking the repository and sending a pull request (on a branch other than `master` or `gh-pages`).

-By contributing your code, you agree to license your contribution under the terms of The MIT License (MIT): https://github.com/opentracing/opentracing-csharp/blob/master/LICENSE
+By contributing your code, you agree to license your contribution under the terms of the APLv2: https://github.com/opentracing/opentracing-csharp/blob/master/LICENSE

 ## API pointers for those implementing a tracing system